-As the world faces uncertainty, anxiety has become its most common mental health issue.
-More than 40 million adults suffer from depression and anxiety-related mental illnesses, according to the Anxiety and Depression Association of America, and the number seems to grow every year.
+As the world faces continued anxiety over COVID-19, anxiety has become its most common mental health issue.
+More than 40 million adults suffer from depression and anxiety-related mental illnesses, according to the Anxiety and Depression Association of America, and the number has skyrocketed amidst the pandemic.
+According to the 2021 State of Mental Health in America, nearly twice as many people sought help for anxiety this year over last.
 Thankfully, there are many ways to address anxiety.
 In addition to professional treatment, natural remedies for anxiety can be very effective.

 First, let’s look at different kinds of anxiety disorders and their prevalence in the United States:

 Generalized Anxiety Disorder – 6.8 million adults (3.1% of the population)